 Step 3: Financial Aid

 The Free Application for Federal Student Aid (FAFSA) opens October 1st of every year.
-Completion of this application should occur by December 31st.
-It does not guarantee federal financial aid support but it is required for consideration of Institutional support.
+Completion of this application should occur by December 31st, for priority consideration for need based grants and Federal Work Study.
+Even if you are not using any federal aid, the FAFSA is still required for consideration of any Institutional support.
 Completion of this application is required every academic year.
 Access the application by visiting www.fafsa.ed.gov.
-Review financial aid award (Scholarships, Grants and Loans); and confirm the funds have arrived at Central State University.
+Our school code is 003026.
+As your FAFSA information is received, your aid will be packaged and viewable on MYCSU.

 Step 4: Cash Management

 After the allocation of all financial aid, review account for any remaining balance with the Office of Cash Management.

 If there is a account balance, payment arrangements must be made in order to complete the enrollment clearance process.
 Balances can be paid by selecting one of three payment options:

 Defaulting on payment plans will impact residency and enrollment status.

 The names of students with Enrollment Clearance status will be sent to the Registrar’s Office by July 5.